-This program is not only for educators, whether you work for a corporation, the government, military, or non-profit organizations the skill set you will gain from this program will help you to effectively train others in the workplace.
-Human resource employees for example, such as onboarding specialists and training managers, will gain the needed skills to facilitate and train teams.
+This program is not only for educators, whether you work for a corporation, the government, military, or non-profit organizations the skill set you will gain from this program will help you effectively train others in the workplace.
+Human resource employees for example, such as onboarding specialists and training managers, will gain the needed skills to develop training learning experiences.

-If you work in higher education or want to work in higher education, this is the perfect program to help you land a job as an instructional designer.
+If you work in the education or training industry this is the perfect program to help you land a job as an instructional designer.